BMW joins Andretti in Formula E, considering works team

-LONDON BMW will work with the U.S.-based Andretti Formula E team this season before a possible factory involvement in the electric series from 2018, the German manufacturer said on Tuesday.
+LONDON (Reuters) - BMW will work with the U.S.-based Andretti Formula E team this season before a possible factory involvement in the electric series from 2018, the German manufacturer said on Tuesday.

 Formula E's third season starts in Hong Kong on Oct.
 9.